は and が: What's the difference between these two Japanese particles?

 We use these same cases in English, so they should make some intuitive sense to you.
 The difference is that English uses word order to show the case of words, whereas Japanese makes you use a particle to physically mark the case of each word or phrase.

-That's some sort of heavy linguistic theory, so let's get hands on.
+We've been in the world of theory for a while, so let's get hands on.
 Look through the following Japanese sentences and think about what が (ga) is doing in each one:

 - The old man and old woman are the things that existed